Employment law

 Employment and employee representation

-Employment law is one of our niche areas.
-Our employment law specialists have in-depth knowledge of the legal aspects of employment relationships.
-We help HR and management make decisions on a wide variety of matters concerning the employer-employee relationship.
-We provide support in issues such as dismissal, non-competition clauses, employment contracts and restructuring.
-If litigation is needed, we go the extra mile to win.
+Employment law is one of our niches.
+Our employment law specialists know all about the legal aspects of the employment relationship.
+We assist HR or management in their decisions on a variety of issues affecting the relationship between employer and employee.
+Be it dismissal, non-competition clause, employment contract, reorganization or other matters in which labor law plays a role.
+If litigation is required, we pull out all the stops to win.

-We help with the drafting and adaptation of standard documents, such as employment contracts, freelance contracts, management contracts and staff manuals.
-We also provide guidance and advice on illness dossiers, dismissal procedures and restructuring.
-Thanks to our experience and expertise, we can advise and litigate in a wide range of employment law matters, including:
+We have a team specializing in employment law that advises and litigates within this area of law.
+We assist in drafting and adapting standard documents, such as employment contracts, self-employment agreements, management agreements and personnel handbooks.
+We also provide guidance and advice in sickness cases, dismissal procedures and reorganizations.
+With our extensive experience and expertise, we advise and litigate in a variety of employment law issues, including:

 • individual dismissal